Cryptographic Specifications of CryptPeer

 Erases:

-K_seg; - any temporary sensitive material related to recomposition in the engine's memory.
+K_seg; - any temporary sensitive material related to use of the engine.

 20. Required Security Properties